Want to speak like a local? Here are 23 viennese slangs, terms and expressions bursting with local color.

-Fancy Döbling has some of Vienna’s most opulent mansions scattered across its outskirts – prime environs for those who are g’stopft, which literally means “stu ed,” but is used figuratively for “wealthy” or “rich,” similar to the English term “loaded.”
+Fancy Döbling has some of Vienna’s most opulent mansions scattered across its outskirts – prime environs for those who are g’stopft, which literally means “stu ed,” but is used figuratively for “wealthy” or “rich”.
+This Viennese slang is similar to the English term “loaded.”

 This term for Vienna’s beloved trams is an onomatopoeia deriving from the sound they make; the very first (horse-drawn) tram line in Vienna crossed Brigittenau from the Donaukanal to the Kolosseum, a now defunct entertainment venue.